Michael Chapman (singer): Renaissance and reappraisals: 1990s onwards

 "I had an art college education and on a rainy night in 1966 I went into a pub in Cornwall, but I couldn't afford to pay to go in.
 So I said, I'll tell you what, I don't want to stay outside in the rain, I'll play guitar for half an hour for you.
 They offered me a job for the rest of the summer and I've been at it ever since."

+Personal life and death

-Chapman died on 10 September 2021, at the age of 80.
+Michael and Andru Chapman never married but entered a civil partnership in 2020, having lived "in a farm house in Northumbria, just south of Hadrian’s Wall" since the early 1970s.
+He died at his home on 10 September 2021, at the age of 80.